 “When I’m painting I’m relaxed and stress free.
 I believe painting inspires people to be the best that they can be.
 It gives me hope and lets me know that I can accomplish my goals even when I think I can’t.” – Jeanette, IC Artist

-Currently located at the IC, Mending Art is one of a variety of programs that helps our program participants learn new skills, engage in the community, and find and utilize creative outlets of expression.
+Mending Art is one of a variety of programs that helps our program participants learn new skills, engage in the community, and find and utilize creative outlets of expression.
 Numerous studies and research prove how art is linked to wellness and recovery.
 For many living with a mental health condition, Mending Art has been a stepping stone towards rejoining the workforce, going back to school, reconnecting with family and friends, and becoming active in the community.

 Mending Art is also helping to demystify what it’s like to live with a mental health condition.
 Support from the Connecticut Community Foundation has allowed MHC to expand Mending Art to more program participants, and to work with Boys and Girls Club of Greater Waterbury, other MHC programs, nursing homes, libraries, coffee shops, galleries, and more.